 Regev-Rudzki N, et al. (2005) Yeast aconitase in two locations and two metabolic pathways: seeing small amounts is believing.
 Mol Biol Cell 16(9):4163-71

-Abstract: Monitoring Editor: Randy Schekman The distribution of identical enzymatic activities between different subcellular compartments is a fundamental process of living cells.
-At present the S. cerevisiae aconitase enzyme has been detected only in mitochondria, where it functions in the tricarboxylic acid (TCA) cycle and is considered a mitochondrial matrix marker.
-We developed two strategies for physical and functional detection of aconitase in the yeast cytosol: 1) we fused the alpha peptide of the beta-galactosidase enzyme to aconitase and observed alpha complementation in the cytosol.
-2) We created an ACO1-URA3 hybrid gene, which allowed isolation of strains in which the hybrid protein is exclusively targeted to mitochondria.
+Abstract: The distribution of identical enzymatic activities between different subcellular compartments is a fundamental process of living cells.
+At present, the Saccharomyces cerevisiae aconitase enzyme has been detected only in mitochondria, where it functions in the tricarboxylic acid (TCA) cycle and is considered a mitochondrial matrix marker.
+We developed two strategies for physical and functional detection of aconitase in the yeast cytosol: 1) we fused the alpha peptide of the beta-galactosidase enzyme to aconitase and observed alpha complementation in the cytosol; and 2) we created an ACO1-URA3 hybrid gene, which allowed isolation of strains in which the hybrid protein is exclusively targeted to mitochondria.
 These strains display a specific phenotype consistent with glyoxylate shunt elimination.
 Together, our data indicate that yeast aconitase isoenzymes distribute between two distinct subcellular compartments and participate in two separate metabolic pathways; the glyoxylate shunt in the cytosol and the TCA cycle in mitochondria.
-We maintain that such dual distribution phenomena have a wider occurrence than recorded currently; the reason being that in certain cases there is a small fraction of one of the isoenzymes, in one of the locations, making its detection very difficult.
-We term this phenomenon of highly uneven isoenzyme distribution, "eclipsed distribution".
+We maintain that such dual distribution phenomena have a wider occurrence than recorded currently, the reason being that in certain cases there is a small fraction of one of the isoenzymes, in one of the locations, making its detection very difficult.
+We term this phenomenon of highly uneven isoenzyme distribution "eclipsed distribution."

 Topics addressed in this paper